flick116/MMM-Hive/README.md

 ```
 node /home/pi/node_modules/amazon-user-pool-srp-client/index.js > /home/pi/node_modules/amazon-user-pool-srp-client/HiveTokens.json
 ```
-If there are any errors relating to tokens, the the above step will need to be re-run.
+If there are any errors relating to tokens, then the above 'Final commands' steps will need to be re-run.

 ## Dependencies